 It is 84 meters high and is comprised of three different levels.
 The exterior decoration consists of white and green marble, while its reliefs portray biblical moments as well as everyday activities around town.

 The statues conserved in the belfry are copies.
-The originals can be seen in the Museo dell'Opera del Duomo.
+The originals can be seen with the audioguide (audioguides) in the Museo dell'Opera del Duomo.

-The Uffizi Gallery is one of the most recognized art collections in the world, with works by prominent Italian Renaissance artists such as Botticelli, Leonardo da Vinci, Michelangelo, Raphael, and Titian.
+The Uffizi Gallery is one of the most recognized art collections in the world, with works by prominent Italian Renaissance artists such as Botticelli, Leonardo da Vinci, Michelangelo, Raphael, and Titian, that you can discover with the audioguide (audioguides).

 Initially, the building was to house the offices of the Florentine magistrates, which is where the name comes from, considering Uffizi means offices.
 However, in 1581 the Medici family decided to use part of this building to store their art collection.